kfeldmann/littlewing/README.md

 Print statements, variable assignments, and everything outside of any step list will always run every time.

+You can run `lw` on some initial commands and view the output to copy the references to use in subsequent commands.
+When you re-run `lw`, the previous commands that have already run will be skipped.
+In this way, your work can be very iterative.

+## Variables

 Variables can be used throughout a Littlewing configuration.
 There are two types of variables: strings and maps.